LetMeR00t/TA-detection-backfill/README.md

 ![Detection Healthcheck - Set up monitoring](./images/detection_healthcheck_set_up_monitoring.png)

+##### What is the difference between "standard" and "advanced" monitoring?

+- **Standard** monitoring means that scan, event and result count will be checked based on the audittrail logs only
+- **Advanced** monitoring means that it's the standard monitoring in addition to a deep analysis of the results for each savedsearch to detect a change in the result content (and not only the count). **Advanced** monitoring applied on savedsearches will have for consequence to enable another savedsearch which will index all the results from the jobs in a dedicated index to analyze and compare them between the original and the healthcheck jobs.

+#### What is the consequence to enable the monitoring for one search?

-Once enabled, it will be taken into account by the savedsearch named "Get executed and monitored savedsearches for healthcheck" (see after).
+Once enabled, it will be taken into account by the savedsearch named "Healthcheck: Get executed jobs of monitored savedsearches and add them in the backlog" (see after).

 > In case you want to add a batch of app/savedsearches at once, you just have to fullfil the lookup named "detection_backfill_savedsearch_monitoring" with your list with an additional field named "enabled" set to 1.